Trusts Attorney in Washington, D.C.

 - Irrevocable trusts: These are trusts that you create in a manner where you relinquish ownership, power, and control over the trust after it is executed.
 You generally cannot make changes to theses trusts after they are executed.
 These irrevocable trusts are generally used as irrevocable life insurance trusts and used for transferring life insurance benefits.

-- Special Needs Trust: This is a trust that benefits an individual with a disability.
+- Special Needs Trusts: This is a trust that benefits an individual with a disability.
 This trust is set up to ensure that beneficiaries can get the help they need without disqualifying them from receiving government benefits.